New electric vans coming in 2022

 Renault Kangoo E-TECH

 The mid-size Vauxhall Vivaro-e is already on sale, and by the end of 2021 the British brand's zero-emissions light-commercial line-up will be completed by the Combo-e (above) in the compact class and this Movano-e in the large class.
-A sister model to the aforementioned Citroen e-Relay, Fiat e-Ducato and Peugeot e-Boxer, it'll come with either a 37 or 70kWh battery, for a maximum range of 72 or 129 miles respectively.
+A sister model to the aforementioned Citroen e-Relay and Peugeot e-Boxer, it'll come with either a 37 or 70kWh battery, for a maximum range of 72 or 129 miles respectively.
 Both models will use a single 120bhp electric motor, while there'll be a choice of four wheelbase lengths (L1, L2, L3 and L4) and three heights (H1, H2 and H3), for a maximum cargo volume of up to 17 cubic metres – the same as the latest diesel Movano.
 The maximum payload of 2,100kg is also identical to what the diesel can manage.
 Read more about the Vauxhall Movano-e here.

 Volkswagen ID.
 Buzz

 The ID.
 Buzz hasn't been officially unveiled yet, but lightly disguised prototypes (pictured) have been spotted testing.
 Exact specs have also yet to be confirmed, but battery capacities from 48 to 111kWh are expected, for an estimated driving range of up to 340 miles.
 Both single and dual-motor layouts are anticipated, too, with a 201bhp output and 99mph top speed for the former.
-Read the latest about the Volkswagen ID.
+Read the latest about the ID.
 Buzz here.

-Top 12 best Motability hybrid cars 2021
+Top 10 best plug-in hybrid cars 2022